 Debra is a Denver native.
 She earned a Bachelors of Arts in Interdivisional Studies: Sociology, Psychology, English, and Business from Regis University.
 She has 32 years of law enforcement experience and is a retired Police Chief and Law Enforcement Academy Director.

 She has been married for 29 years and has 3 grown sons.
 She has been with the City since 2010 where she started with the Public Works Right of Way Enforcement Department.

 She is a Peak Performance Black Belt – Cohort 9 graduate.
 She served as chairperson on Governor Owens’s appointed Development Disabilities Planning Council.

-Kathleen Crawford serves as the Plans Review Tech for the Office of Disability Rights for the City and County of Denver.
+Kathleen Martin serves as the Plans Review Tech for the Office of Disability Rights for the City and County of Denver.
 She earned her Associates Degree in Architectural Drafting and Design.
 She completed her Masters of Business Administration at Regis University in 2011.
 She has over 15 years of experience in GIS and the Architectural/

 Engineering/Construction industry.
 She has experience in grant management, project management, community outreach, and teaching.